AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/destination-delivery.md

 ---
-description: Learn how to configure the destination delivery settings for destinations built with Destination SDK.
+description: Learn how to configure the destination delivery settings for destinations built with Destination SDK, to indicate where the exported data goes and what authentication rule is used in the location where the data will land.
 title: Destination delivery
 ---